Table of Contents

 Many offenses commonly heard in New Jersey municipal courts are discussed in greater detail on other pages on this site.
 Those offenses include abandoned cars, assault, bad checks, cds in a motor vehicle, domestic violence, leaving the scene of an accident, lewdness, no insurance, driving while on the revoked list, shoplifting, theft, underage drinking, and urinating in public.
 Associated sites discuss DUI/DWI, marijuana offenses, prostitution, and drivers licenses.
 More complete menus are on your left, and at the bottom of this page.

 Municipal court defendants need a lawyer.
 The State's interests are represented by prosecutors.
 Defendants need a skilled and experienced municipal court lawyer to level the playing field.
-Allan Marain and Norman Epting, Jr. are New Jersey municipal court lawyers.
-Their combined experience exceeds sixty-five years.
-Their backgrounds are more fully listed on other pages on this site.
-Both have extensive experience successfully representing persons charged with violations handled in municipal court.
-Both lawyers are available to review your municipal court matter.
-There is no cost and no obligation for your initial conference with them.
+Allan Marain is a New Jersey municipal court lawyer.
+He is a past chair of the New Jersey State Bar Association Municipal Court Practice Committee.
+He has been in practice for 45 years.
+That practice is more fully described elsewhere on this site.
+Allan has extensive experience successfully representing persons charged with violations handled in municipal court.
+This New Jersey lawyer is available to review your municipal court matter.
+There is no cost and no obligation for your initial conference.